wuyuebupt/LargeScaleIncrementalLearning/README.md

 | Test Samples | 500 | 1000 | 1500 | 2000 | 2500 | 3000 | 3500 | 4000 | 4500 | 5000|

-Training on ImageNet-100 take around 100 hours.
+Training on ImageNet-100 takes around 100 hours.
 Results are:

 |           | 100 | 200 | 300 | 400 | 500 | 600 | 700 | 800 | 900 | 1000 |
 |----------|---:|---:|---:|---:|---:|---:|---:|---:|---:|----:|